 We work closely with our sister school, Shinfield Infant & Nursery School, to provide the best local environment for our children, from Nursery to Year Six.
 There is an ongoing friendly professional dialogue across the schools, that addresses the needs of all children.

-If you have any questions, concerns, or celebrations to share with us, please don’t hesitate to make contact, either by talking to your child’s teacher in the first instance, or, for those of you who are new to us, by contacting the office directly.
+If you have any questions for us, please don’t hesitate to make contact, either by talking to your child’s teacher in the first instance, or, for those of you who are new to us, by contacting the office directly.

 Sue Runciman – Headteacher